-Samsung is planning to launch its next premium flagship S22 series soon and now a new report has claimed that the top-end model in the lineup the Galaxy S22 Ultra will come with a new “AI picture quality enhancement mode” to provide better 108MP images.
+Samsung is planning to launch its next premium flagship S22 series soon.
+A new report has claimed that the top-end model in the lineup, the Galaxy S22 Ultra, will come with a new “AI picture quality enhancement mode” to provide better 108MP images.

 According to the noted leakster Ice Universe, the upcoming Galaxy S22 Ultra will produce better, more detailed pictures by using the new image quality enhancement mode, powered by artificial intelligence, reports GizmoChina.